Manaslu Circuit Trek

 • Jeep Transportation- Aarughat to Macchakhola

-• Experienced registered English Speaking Trekking Guide (including all his salary, food, permits, meals, and accommodations)
+• Experienced registered English-speaking trekking guide (including all his salary, food, permits, meals, and accommodations)

 • All the necessary Permit Costs: ACAP, MCAP, and Restricted Area Permit